ConorShirren/leonardo-ai-test/README.md

 - Middleware for error hadnling and schema validation (using zod).
 - Full coverage in unit testing using Jest/Supertest.

+### Further Improvements
+I do understand that this solution is far from perfect.
+If I was to spend more time developing this solutions further, I would focus on the following areas:
+- Improve my use of middleware for error handling and logging
+- Improve API schema error responses for better client experience
+- Abstract some of the repeated error handling in my controllers our to a shared util
+- Add proper auth using JWT to protect the API.
+- Optimize db queries and add additional endpoints for more complex operations.
+- Improve on project structure and layout (some of the config could be cleaned up)

 ## Getting Started

 To run the project you will need to: